Laravel-Backpack/docs/4.2-dev/crud-fields.md

 <a name="relationship"></a>
 ### relationship

-Allows the user to choose one/more entries of an Eloquent Model that has a relationship with the current model, using a `select2` input.
-In order to work, this field needs the relationships to be properly defined on the Eloquent models (`hasOne`, `hasMany`, `belongsTo`, `belongsToMany`, `morphOne`, `morphMany`  etc).
+Shows the user a `select2` input, allowing them to choose one/more entries of a related Eloquent Model.
+In order to work, this it needs the relationships to be properly defined on the Model.

 Input preview (for both 1-n and n-n relationships):

 ![CRUD Field - relationship](https://backpackforlaravel.com/uploads/docs-4-2/fields/relationship.png)

-Take a look at the examples below to understand the correct syntax for your use case.

-**Example 1.
-Few options (0-100).
-Entries are loaded onpage, using a simple Eloquent query.
-No AJAX.**
+You just need to point the field to the relationship method on your Model (NOT the foreign key):

 ```php
 [   // relationship
     'type' => "relationship",